Case Study: 111x Traffic in 4 Months

 Our teams built all of the backlinks used for this case study, and they can be purchased on our site.
 You can build these types of backlinks yourself if you have the time, teams, and know-how, or you can also purchase similar links elsewhere from quality, trusted vendors.

 I will include brief descriptions of link types/packages used to better illustrate our building decisions, however, if you are unfamiliar with some types of backlinks, you can find more information here.

 The overall spend during the full 4-month period was about $5,000.
 The client was also changing their budget every month, so you will notice some months with heavier building than others.
 This was the client’s decision, not ours.

 The analysis that the first month of link building was based on was outlined previously (initial analysis as part of the application into the MLB Program).

 The general idea for this first month of link building was to do some additional pillowing and naturalness-building.
 Then, we’d start pushing relevance and authority with natural anchors.

-All links would be built to the homepage as the site was still quite early along in the link building process as well as it wanting to rank for its main keyword on the homepage.
+All links would be built to the homepage as the site was still quite early along in the link building process, and the client wanted to rank for its main keyword on the homepage.

 The link building budget for this month was $700.
 Here was the order: